 Seawater strainers are used in water pickup systems to filter incoming seawater.
 The seawater strainers, located in the engine room and generator compartment, should be checked regularly for leaks and/or debris.
-The typical layout is one strainer for each of the following: Engine, raw water washdown (on washdown system's pump), generator, optional water maker and optional air conditioning/heating systems.
+The typical layout is one strainer for each of the following: Engine, raw water washdown, generator, optional water maker and optional air conditioning/heating systems.